About Fresh and GreenDiscover More About Fresh and Green

 Sosina Mulugeta Gebreyesus

-Sosina is originally from Addis Ababa, Ethiopia currently residing in Brooklyn, NY.
+Sosina is originally from Addis Ababa, Ethiopia currently residing in North Carolina.
 She has lived in the States for the past 24 years pursuing a career as an accountant, primarily in the Washington, D.C metropolitan area.

 Despite living in the largest Ethiopian population outside of Ethiopia, Sosina’s sincere desire to give back to the children in Ethiopia went largely unfulfilled.
 It was upon relocation to NY and exposure to Tadias Magazine’s feature on Friends of Fresh and Green Academy that she saw a promising ray of light.
 Sosina’s first meeting with Trish yielded an instant and lasting connection, forging a relationship of purpose and passion.